jefferson-amorim/notion-pdf-exporter/README.md

 Before starting to use this project, as every workaround created in a few hours, there is an effort to configure the Notion authentication token, the another cookies and map the URLs for export.

 ## Git clone
+Run in terminal:
-Run `git clone git@github.com:jefferson-amorim/notion-pdf-exporter.git` in terminal and `cd ./notion-pdf-exporter`.
+- `git clone git@github.com:jefferson-amorim/notion-pdf-exporter.git`
+- `cd ./notion-pdf-exporter`
+- `npm i`

 ## Configure the .env file